 Oak Park Elementary School

-- Oak Park Elementary School's student population of 529 students has declined by 6% over five school years.
+- Oak Park Elementary School's student population of 540 students has stayed relatively flat over five school years.

 - The teacher population of 21 teachers has stayed relatively flat over five school years.

 |School Type||Magnet School|

 |Grades Offered||Grades Kindergarten-5|